-Tomorrow will also mark a week since we left for the World Domination Road Trip.
+Tomorrow will also mark a week since we left with our best car gadgets for the World Domination Road Trip.
 It’s been a wet journey after leaving Calgary during torrential downpours and bringing it with us most of the way.
 Luckily we enjoyed little rain for a day or two in Vancouver and Seattle, allowing us to walk around downtown and catch some sights.

 The couchsurfing experience has been pretty incredible thus far.
 Our first night was last friday in Kelowna where we were greeted by a great couple, their friends, and some delicious crepes.
 The next day, I wanted to stop for some mini golf at Scandia to bring back nostalgic feelings from when I was a little kid.
 It was also Karla’s first time playing and Scandia is great place to do it.

 Although I didn’t get to see a hockey game in Vancouver, we were able to spend 3 nights with a good friend of mine from college.
 We visited some great parks, walked around downtown, and took the ferry over to North Vancouver to check out the neat little market.